vevasant/utilities/README.md

 # utilities
-This repository is created to put together automation scripts
+This repository is created to put together automation scripts in different areas of technology.